lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 }
 ```

-**When to use:** Any integration where the protocol collects signatures off-chain and verifies them on-chain in a single transaction.
+**When to use:** Any integration where the protocol collects signatures off-chain and verifies them on-chain.

 ###### Push Style — Transaction Execution via `execute()`